 It is even more important now, in a time of social distancing, that is likely to be around for quite some time.
-Social media and access to the internet just increases your child’s ability to socially interact.
+Social media and access to the internet just increase your child’s ability to socially interact.

-Home school kids are already much better at communicating with peers, with adults, with strangers than public school kids.
+Home school kids are already much better at communicating with peers, adults, with strangers than public school kids.

 Public school kids are used to being around only kids of their own age.
 They are rarely allowed to question or call out a teacher without repercussion.

-Home schooled kids are encouraged to be inquisitive, self thinkers.
+Home-schooled kids are encouraged to be inquisitive, self-thinkers.

-Of course all kids are different.
+Of course, all kids are different.
 Smart kids come from all walks of life.
 Public schools have smart kids in abundance.
-Home schooling can also be a negative choice for a family.
+Homeschooling can also be a negative choice for a family.
 Parent subject bias can mean some kids are behind or missing large portions of their education.

 To decide to home school is a huge decision. (and also one that needs state approval).

 Are you going to end up with a really smart kid?
 It depends on how much effort you are prepared to put in.
 Are home-schooled kids smart?
 Well, yes, they probably are.
 But this is down to their educator.
 They certainly will be more mature and ready for the world.
 Like everything in life, the more you put in, the more you get back.